usecannon/cannon/README.md

 Community contributions to Cannon are greatly appreciated.
 Please open pull requests, issues, and discussions in the GitHub repository.

-To load an development version of Cannon, start by bootstrapping the project from the root directory:
+To load a development version of Cannon, start by bootstrapping the project from the root directory:

 ```
 npx lerna bootstrap